immich-app/immich/docs/docs/guides/custom-locations.md

 ...
 ```

-After we have defined the locations for these files, we will edit the `docker-compose.yml` file accordingly, and add the new vars to the immich-server, immich-microservices containers.
+After defining the locations for these files, we will edit the `docker-compose.yml` file accordingly and add the new variables to the `immich-server` and `immich-microservices` containers.

 ```diff title="docker-compose.yml"
 services: